 To make sense of the proposition set forth above, it is necessary to distinguish between: (i) federal tax ownership, (ii) state law ownership, and (iii) vesting.
-In any given case, all three indicators of ownership might match up, such as an individual who holds title to investment property as “John Smith, an unmarried man”.
+In any given case, all three indicators of ownership might match up, such as an individual who holds title to investment property as “John Smith, an unmarried man.”
 But even in this simple case, Mr. Smith might not actually own the property to which he holds title under state law or federal tax law.
 For example, many states recognize nominee arrangements under which Mr. Smith might hold title for the benefit of another person who actually owns the property.
 If there were such a nominee arrangement, Mr. Smith would be the record title holder, but not the tax owner or the state law owner of the property.
 If Mr. Smith sells property that he holds as nominee for Mr. Saunders, then the gain on the sale would be reported by Mr. Saunders.

-Similarly, if title to property is held in the ABC limited liability company (ABC LLC), we know what vesting should look like and that the state law ownership rests in the limited liability company, but who is the tax owner?
+Similarly, if title to the property is held in the ABC limited liability company (ABC LLC), we know what vesting should look like and that the state law ownership rests in the limited liability company, but who is the tax owner?
 The answer depends on how ABC LLC is characterized for federal income tax purposes.
 If the company has elected to be taxed as a corporation, then tax ownership would be in the company.
 If the limited liability company has more than one member and has not elected to be treated as a corporation for tax purposes, then it is treated as a partnership for federal income tax purposes and, again, the company is the tax owner of the property.
 If, however, Mr. Smith is the sole member of ABC LLC and the company has not elected to be treated as a corporation for federal tax purposes, then Mr. Smith is the owner of the property for federal income tax purposes.
-Under federal tax law, a single member limited liability company is a “disregarded entity” and its assets are treated as owned by the sole member of the company.
-Thus, if Mr. Smith sells property in a § 1031 deferred exchange (property that was titled in his name), he could acquire property in ABC LLC provided that he is the sole member and the company is a disregarded entity.
+Under federal tax law, a single member limited liability company is a “disregarded entity” and its assets are treated as being owned by the sole member of the company.
+Thus, if Mr. Smith sells property in a 1031 exchange (property which was titled in his name), he could acquire property in ABC LLC provided he is the sole member and the company is a disregarded entity.
 The same result would follow where ABC LLC sells relinquished property and Mr. Smith acquired replacement property in his individual name.

-Revocable trusts are another area where tax ownership, state ownership and vesting may diverge.
+Revocable trusts are another area where tax ownership, state ownership, and vesting may diverge.
 During the lifetime of the person who forms a revocable trust (a Grantor) and during the time he or she retains the right to revoke the trust, federal law treats the Grantor as the tax owner of assets held in the trust.
-So, as the Grantor, Mr. Smith is the tax owner of assets held is his revocable trust, but the trust is treated as an entity under state law and for purposes of vesting and ownership of trust property.
-Thus, Mr. Smith might sell property owned by his revocable trust as part of a tax deferred exchange and acquire replacement property in his own name.
+So, as the Grantor, Mr. Smith is the tax owner of assets held in his revocable trust, but the trust is treated as an entity under state law and for purposes of vesting and ownership of trust property.
+Thus, Mr. Smith might sell property owned by his revocable trust as part of a 1031 exchange and acquire replacement property in his own name.
 Alternatively, if Mr. Smith sells property owned by his trust, he could also acquire replacement property in a disregarded limited liability company in which he was the sole member, or, he could acquire replacement property in a disregarded limited liability company owned solely by Mr. Smith’s revocable trust.

-The determination of tax ownership is not always a simple matter, especially for those not steeped in federal tax law, but accountants and tax attorneys can assist in structuring an exchange transaction to maximize the taxpayer’s advantage.
-In the last example in the proceeding paragraph in which Mr. Smith relinquishes property owned in his revocable trust and acquires replacement property in a disregarded limited liability company owned solely by Mr. Smith’s revocable trust, Mr. Smith not only obtained tax deferral under §1031, he obtained limited liability under state law that would protect the trust and himself from liabilities that might arise out of his ownership and operation of the property, and ensured that the property was properly held in his trust to be disposed of in accordance with his overall estate plan.
+The determination of tax ownership is not always a simple matter, especially for those not steeped in federal tax law.
+Accountants and tax attorneys can assist in structuring an exchange transaction to maximize the taxpayer’s advantage.
+In the last example, in the preceding paragraph in which Mr. Smith relinquishes property owned in his revocable trust and acquires replacement property in a disregarded limited liability company owned solely by Mr. Smith’s revocable trust, Mr. Smith not only obtained tax deferral under §1031, he obtained limited liability under state law that would protect the trust and himself from liabilities which may arise out of his ownership and operation of the property.
+He also ensured that the property was properly held in his trust to be disposed of in accordance with his overall estate plan.